top of page

 • Type: Course project (OCAD University, Digital Futures)

-• Genre: Social media simulation, narrative strategy
+• Genre: Social media simulation, turn-based narrative strategy

 • Engine: Unity 6000.0.34f1